-Prerequisite: Program Admission and completion of MLT 210 with a grade of "C" or better
+Prerequisite: Completion of MLT 210 with a grade of C or better.
+Type: C $\,$

-240 Immunohematology MLT
+MLT 240 Immunohematology

 Immunohematology is one of four major laboratory disciplines which encompasses topics from the other disciplines to address diagnosis and treatment of hematologic disorders, immune proliferative disorders and coagulopathy.
-The focus is on proper protocols for the collection, selection, preparation and transfusion of blood products.
-Special attention is paid to record keeping, blood typing and quality assurance measures \Eight-week module, six hours of lecture and six hours of lab Semesters offered: FALL SPR Prerequisite: Program Admission
+The focus is on proper protocols for the collection, selection, perparation and transfusion of blood products.
+Special attention is paid to record keeping, blood typing and quality assurance measures Eight-week module, six hours of lecture and six hours of lab

+Semesters offered: FALL SPR Prerequisite: Program Admission Type: C

-MLT 242 Phlebotomy Clinical 0-4-2
+MLT 242 Phlebotomy Clinical

 Clinical experience is in specimen collection primarily venipuncture.
 Students must complete 120 hours and 100 successful venipunctures at an assigned site.
 Clinical rotations are assigned at affiliated off campus clinical sites.
-Exact schedule varies but is usually day shift with many sites beginning before 8AM. \Eight hours per week for two weeks at clinical location
+Exact schedule varies but is usually day shift with many sites beginning before 8AM.
+Eight hours per week for two weeks at clinical location